Ciaanh/XPChronicle/docs/V2_ANIMATION_COMPARISON.md

    - Reset bar to 0, then animate to new XP position.
    - Update level display immediately.

-## V2 architecture design
+##  architecture design

-**Principle**: V2 animation code is completely independent of V1.
+**Principle**:  animation code is completely independent of V1.
 Copy helpers from V1 where needed rather than sharing.
-Support multiple styles (Legacy and Flat implemented now, Circular/Vertical later) through a unified animation base with style-specific apply implementations.
+Support multiple styles (Classic and Flat implemented now, Circular/Vertical later) through a unified animation base with style-specific apply implementations.

 **Components**: